 User Exit Description Validation during saving of a Transport Form (Exit Identifier 0010) When a Transport Form is being saved by the user, this user-exit enables one to do whatever is necessary (for example validation of the input data).
 Validation of a locked/unlocked Transport Form (Exit Identifier 0011) When a Transport Form is locked or unlocked by the user, this user-exit enables one to perform any required function.
 Transport Form creation (Map User) (Exit Identifier 0012) Can be used to map users during Transport Form creation process (incase the userid is different in Development and Domain Controller) Get extended task list item (Exit Identifier 0020) When searching for a Task in the "Task Search" dialog, it is possible to retrieve other tasks from, for example, external systems in this user-exit.
-Action Confirmation (Exit Identifier 0030) Implement this exit to override whether a particular action within ActiveControl requires confirmation, as well as the behaviour of the confirmation dialog.
-Possible actions are: A = Approve a task (or set of tasks) I = Import a transport request (or set of transport requests) T = Save test results and finish testing Errors can be issued by setting the return structure Y_RETURN by calling function module /BTI/TE_RETURN_GET, passing in the message details: message type, message ID, message number and variables.
-Set parameter XY_CONFIRMATION_REQUIRED=X to force ActiveControl to ask the user to confirm their actions.
-Validation during saving of a Task (Create or Change) (Exit Identifier 0040) This user-exit is called during the creation or changing of a Task (after the save button is selected).
+Implement this exit to override whether a particular action within ActiveControl confirmation, as well as the behaviour of the confirmation dialog.
+Possible actions a confirmation (exit Identifier 10030) Implement this exit to override whether a particular action within ActiveControl confirmation dialog.
+Possible actions are task (or set of tasks) I = Import a transport request (or set of transport requests) T = Save test results and finish testing are Errors can be issued by setting the return structure Y_RETURN by calling functions are module /BTI/TE_RETURN_GET, passing in the message details: message type message ID, message number and variables.
+Set parameter XY_CONFIRMATION_REQUIRED=X to force ActiveControl to ask the user to their actions.
+Validation during saving of a Task (Create or Change) (Exit Identifier 0040) This user-exit is called during the creation or changing of a Task (after the save selected).
 Refer to User Exit 0620 for a user-exit prior to display of the Task.
-The mode is passed through (Create or Change) as well as the values that have been entered.
-Based upon this, the user-exit can issue a message to the user to prevent the creation/change of the Task or add additional data behind the scenes.
-It should be noted that this user exit cannot be used to update custom fields.
+The is passed through (Create or Change) as well as the values that have been entered as the user to prevent the content of the task or add additional data behind the scenes.
+It should be noted user exit cannot be used to update custom fields.
 Validate transport creation from task (Exit Identifier 0041) This user exit can be used to validate the populated Transport Form from Business Task information.